-A master suite addition is a place to call your own — no kiddie toys, no teens hogging the bathroom — a heavenly space where you can bathe, dress, or simply relax in peace.
+A primary suite addition is a place to call your own — no kiddie toys, no teens hogging the bathroom a heavenly space where you can bathe, dress, or simply relax in peace.
 But paradise doesn’t come cheap.

-Bumping out your house to add a master suite means giving up yard space, excavating, pouring a foundation, framing — the whole shebang that requires the full range of tradesmen, from roofer to plumber to tile-setter.
+Bumping out your house to add a primary suite means giving up yard space, excavating, pouring a foundation, framing -- the whole shebang that requires the full range of tradesmen, from roofer to plumber to tile-setter.

 You’ll need zoning approval and building inspections, expanded heating and cooling systems, and probably an upgraded electrical panel, water heater, and burglar alarm, too.